riscv/docs-dev-guide/local_build.md

 docker stop $(docker ps -q --filter ancestor=yuzutech/kroki)
 ```

-The dev playbook already has `kroki-server-url: http://localhost:9870` set in its `asciidoc.attributes`, so no additional configuration is needed once the container is running.

 ## Graphviz is used for diagrams in some appendices

 To support graphviz on the Mac, use brew